RobHolme/vscode-hl7tools/README.md

 ### 1.3.3
 * When using the 'Mask Identifiers' command, the masked message is now opened as a new document in the editor window, instead of being displayed in the output window.

+### 1.3.4
+* Fixed issues in 'Highlight Field' command where searches to highlight an item based on location (not name) failed if the location entered was in lowercase.

 ## Credits
 * The HL7 syntax highlighting was sourced from https://github.com/craighurley/sublime-hl7-syntax
 * The Display Segment Fields function was based on a function from https://github.com/pagebrooks/vscode-hl7